gutenbergtools/gutenbergsite/site/policy/collection_development.md

 with the best of intentions, and with the understanding that Project Gutenberg would provide for their long-term stewardship and unlimited redistribution.
 Michael Hart expressed unending gratitude to all the people who contributed content, and who digitized previous works.
 Project Gutenberg remains grateful to all of its contributors and volunteers.

+## Status of this policy

+The Project Gutenberg collection development policy was approved by the Board of Directors of the Project Gutenberg Literary Archive Foundation (PGLAF) in November 2019.
+It was also endorsed by the Trustees of the Distributed Proofreaders Foundation.

+Day-to-day operation of the Project Gutenberg website, along with associated workflows and procedures, is by volunteers.
+The specific mechanisms applied to grow the Project Gutenberg collection are subject to change over time, within the guidance included in collection development policy.